Santa Fe Bengal Cattery

 • Do clip you Cat’s nails every four to five weeks as needed.
 Only use a specific cat nail clipper; the guillotine variety seems to function the best.
 See the "How to clip a Cat's nails" article to be posted soon.

 • Do keep your Cat inside your home, unless on a leash or in a Cat “stroller.”
 Free access via a Cat Door to a Cat Habitat can help to give your Cat the fresh air and sunshine for the best health.
+Make the habitat safe for your Cat (and with a top - Cat's climb very well!) and keep them safe from the other animals outside.

 • Do be aware of poisonous items often in a home.
 Many household plants can be poisonous, such as chrysanthemum, weeping fig, creeping fig, and poinsettia, as well as aspirin or other human drugs, petroleum products such as kerosene and gasoline, antifreeze, all types of mouse or rat poison, plus snake, toad, salamander bites, and rarely food poisoning from garbage.
 (Cats are much more particular in their choice of food than dogs, so this would be more often for a stray cat outside.)
 An extensive list of potentially poisonous plant is currently being researched.